1amKhush/PersonalCV-project/README.md

 # CV (project)
-This project is a personal CV made using just HTML and CSS.
+- This project is a CV made using just HTML and CSS.